missAliceX/AngelX/_posts/2021-07-13-web-application.md

 - Project Name (single input)
 - Tagline (single input)
-- Problem Statements (input list)
+- Problem Statements (input list, at least one required)
-- Potential Solutions (input list)
+- Potential Solutions (input list, at least one required)
-- Tags (input list, item is removable)
+- Tags (input list, at least one required)
-- Cover image link (single input, not required)
+- Cover image link (single input, has preview, not required to propose project)

-- Video link (single input, not required)
+Create a cancel button which will lead to the _Project Listing Page_ when clicked.

-Create a back button which will lead to the _Project Listing Page_ when clicked.
+Create a propose button which will send project proposal to the server when clicked.

 ### Project Listing Page ([Mock Up](https://www.figma.com/file/elCdGNnjq9l8ESs43WmNSM/crowd-funding-app?node-id=34%3A167))